dooboolab-community/hackatalk/CONTRIBUTING.md

 5. Migration

-   1. Change models in `schema.prisma`.
+   1. Change models in `./prisma/schema.prisma`.
-   2. Run migration script and type the migration name that you want.
+   2. Run `migration:save` script and type the migration name that you want.
       ```
       yarn migrate:save
       ✔ Name of migration … [type the "migration_name"]